 Wide Open Walls

-The project was repeated in 2011 with Ricky Lee Gordon of South Africa-based Write On Africa as curator and the results were similarly spectacular, both in terms of the artwork created and the galvanising effect the presence of the artists had on the local community.
+The project was repeated in 2011 with Ricky Lee Gordon of South Africa-based Write On Africa as curator and artists including Will Barras, C215, and Ben Eine.
+The results were similarly spectacular, both in terms of the artwork created and the galvanising effect the presence of the artists had on the local community.
 There was an undeniable mutual affection among the artists and the people of the villages, and a sense of wanting this to stand for so much more than a mere vanity art project.
 Wide Open Walls has hopefully created something that will blossom into so much more: something sustainable and inspiring.